VasilGVasilev/devops/NBcontainersIntro.md

 **Building a container**

 1. Turn on Docker
-2. Have at least one file (here called app.js)
+2. Have at least one file in directory (here called app.js)
 3. Have a Dockerfile in directory with at the very least this code:
     ```sh
     FROM node:alpine